-- Those dealing with remote online visits to public library services - Those dealing with in-person online visits to public libraries in which people visited the public library building and used a library-provided workstation to access the Internet, online resources or services - Those dealing with other in-person visits to public libraries, excluding the inperson online visits, but including all other in-library services and off-line library workstation uses through 688 million other in-person visits.
+- Those dealing with remote online visits to public library services - Those dealing with in-person online visits to public libraries in which people visited the public library building and used a library-provided workstation to access the Internet, online resources or services - Those dealing with other in-person visits to public libraries, excluding the inperson online visits, but including all other in-library services and off-line library workstation uses

+In all, 71 million adults visited public libraries in 2006 through 5.6 billion remote online visits, 73 million adults through 204 million in-person online visits, and 107 million adults through 688 million other in-person visits.
 Note that the sum of visitors and visits is higher then the actual total numbers - 155 million visitors and 1.323 billion visits because of multiple service uses per visit.
 The average annual number of visits per visitor is highest for remote online visits (7.9), followed by other in-person visits (6.4), and least for in-person online visits (2.8).
 Table 7